jawnyawns/composure/temp.md

 - All: try hitting tab/space a lot right now!
 - All: type in a really long string and try scrubbing it with the arrow keys
 - All: quickly click left then right button
+- Safari: Highlighting dooes not work on the first line
 - Safari: Press enter, delete, and enter again / Press enter, cmd+A, delete, and enter again
 - Safari: font blinks weirdly with cursor blink
 - Safari: click near corner of writing zone, cursor jumps to top right hand corner